venkataravuri/autonomous-driving-adas/docs/sensors.md

 > RADARs measure the world by sending radio waves, and SONARs sending sound waves, LiDAR do it using light waves.

+# LiDAR

+The LiDAR sensor provides a 360-degree view by outputting a 3D point cloud of the surroundings.
+Assume the LiDAR outputs 100,000 points per frame, each point with 3D coordinates  relative to the vehicle's reference frame.
+The LiDAR also provides intensity information per point, which indicates how strong the reflection was.

 ### LiDAR Data Formats